 During these times, what is the best way to manage a panic attack?

 How to Manage a Panic Attack

 Rather than brace yourself in resistance to the forces of the wave of panic, what would happen if you went with it?
 Most of the time, those of us who suffer anxiety worry that “going with it” will have the anxiety overcome us; that we’ll go off a cliff somewhere and never return.
 But that is not what happens.
 It is the opposite.

 This is what happens when you ride the wave of panic…

-It would be shorter and far less terrifying.
-It wouldn’t take days to recover.
+The panic attack is shorter and far less terrifying.
+It wouldn’t take days to recover from the after-effects of panic.
 You won’t be completely exhausted, re-planning your life, or reaching for medicine.
 You’ll be calmer and confident.
 You’ll handle the next panic attack better.

 1. Don’t be afraid.
 If you think of it as an Panic Wave, you know it is temporary.
 You’ve done it before, you can do it again.
 Not being afraid will take the power away from Anxiety, who needs you to be afraid for it to exist.
 Let it flow over you, so it can keep moving and go away faster.

 2. Move.
 Moving helps your mind and body stay empowered.
 Moving feels like you are doing something and it gives the adrenaline something to do, rather than just terrorize you.
 Pace the floor, walk around the house, go outside for a walk.
 Just move your body.

 3. Talk.
 Anxiety held inside of you has more power.
 Stay with people, call someone, or talk out loud to yourself.
 Say aloud all of the thoughts in your head.
 Even if they are irrational.
 This takes the power away from them.
 It gets them out of your mind.
 Say what you feel.
 Don’t worry about how you sound.
 Allow it all out.